RUTH BUCHANAN (NL), SARAH CROWEST, ADELLE MILLS

 Isn’t this entire, unending world constructed by the understanding out of incomprehensibility or chaos?
 [Schlegel]

-The artists use sound, video and sculpture to perform quietly radical gestures that point to the uncertain space between subjects.
+The artists used sound, video and sculpture to perform quietly radical gestures that point to the uncertain space between subjects.
 Loosely Speaking occupies this space and replaces the logic of semiotics with the poetics of art making where metaphor is material, syntax is spatial strategy and composition becomes choreography.

 The work of Berlin based New Zealand artist Ruth Buchanan fractures the logics of language and speech.
 In an intimate audio work Buchanan compares conversation to shifting weather patterns, and an instructional library notice becomes an absurd poem that laughs wryly at the instability of language.
-Her work in the exhibition features a fabric installation that translates poetic devices of metaphor and syntax into spatial material and gently mocks our failed attempts to corral the world into categories and certainties.
+Her work in the exhibition featured a fabric installation that translates poetic devices of metaphor and syntax into spatial material and gently mocks our failed attempts to corral the world into categories and certainties.

 Melbourne based artist Sarah Crowest’s practice is driven by intuition.
 In her work she follows impulses beyond the realm of understanding in the faith that they will generate new ways of knowing.
 Crowest’s works are a form of social mapping, composed of scraps of fabric that the artist cuts from other people’s clothes at social events.